ret2basic/nand2tetris/projects/06/README.md

 - `parser.py`: parsing the input into instructions and instructions into fields.
 - `code.py`: translating the fields (symbolic mnemonics) into binary codes.
+- `hack_assembler.py`: drives the entire translation process.
 - `symbol_table.py`: resolving symbols (labels in assembly language) into actual addresses.
-- `hack_assembler.py`
-  - This is the main program that drives the entire assembly process, using the services of the Parser and Code modules.
-  - The

 ## 1. `code.py`

 This module provides services for translating symbolic Hack mnemonics into their binary codes.Specifically, it translates Hack mnemonics into their binary codes according to the language.